gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 **a freely falling reference frame is locally equivalent to an inertial frame.**

-Gravity can be transformed away — locally, temporarily — by choosing the right reference frame.
+Gravity can be transformed away, locally and temporarily, by choosing the right reference frame.

 This is the **equivalence principle.**

-From this single thought —
+From this single thought,
-from a man falling off a roof —
+from a man falling off a roof,
 Einstein spent eight years
 constructing the most beautiful physical theory ever written.